irmantasp/api-proxy-mock/README.md

 ![alt text](/docs/images/origin_add.png "Add origin")

+You can add new origin, by providing custom label and base url(domain) where original requests should be sent to.

+ID/Name will be automatically provided for it.

+Additionally, you can choose if requests sent for this particular origin should be recorded and used as mocks.

 #### Edit

 * [Edit origin](/admin/origin/{origin_id}/edit): `/admin/origin/{origin_id}/edit`

 ![alt text](/docs/images/origin_edit.png "Edit origin")

+You can edit basic information (label, url) for your origin and change recording mode.

 #### Delete

 * [Delete origin](/admin/origin/{origin_id}/delete): `/admin/origin/{origin_id}/delete`

 ![alt text](/docs/images/origin_delete.png "Delete origin")

+Delete your origin.

+_This does not delete mock records for said origin._

 </details>

 ## Proxy